 - The institution is:

-- either under the control or sponsorship of a church whose doctrine and practice conform to the broad principles of Anglicanism (whether or not that church is a member of the Anglican Communion)
+- either under the control or sponsorship of a church whose doctrine and practice conform to the broad principles of Anglicanism (whether or not that church is a member of the Anglican Communion).
+This includes churches in the Catholic and Orthodox traditions from which Anglicanism descends.

 - or is non-denominational but nevertheless conforms to a broadly Anglican ethos.